Yuru-Song/GLM/README.md

 --------------
 Jan 19 2020
 --------------
 Bout triggered average.
 Check all the features prior to the initiation of 'chase' and 'search' behaviors.
+Will use the following 7 features for GLM training.

 'chase', WT Light (blue) v.s.
 WT Dark (orange)